lsst-ts/vanward/doc/index.rst

 Package Setup
 -------------

-Since this pacakage contains scripts that leverage services that would require extensive mocking in order to provide unit tests, there are none provided at this time.
+Since this package contains scripts that leverage services that would require extensive mocking in order to provide unit tests, there are none provided at this time.
 Therefore the usual build and test cycle is different for this package.
 If you wish to fix, update or add new scripts to this package, the recommended method for development is to get the T&S development Docker container.
 Instructions for this can be found `here <https://confluence.lsstcorp.org/display/LTS/CSC+Development>`_.